‘The Bachelor’ Hometown Dates Spoilers: Nick’s Final Four Picks May Prove Spoilers Wrong

 The Bachelor Nick Viall’s hometown dates may cause more controversy than this season’s Fantasy Suite dates.
-One week before he travels to meet the families of his final four ladies, Nick lets one of his frontrunners go and it turns out to be one of the most surprising eliminations of the season.
+One week before he travels to meet the families of his final four ladies, Nick lets one of his frontrunners go, and it turns out to be one of the most surprising eliminations of the season.

-Not only will she have a tough time dealing with the fact that she won’t be able to introduce Nick to her family, fans will be shocked that Nick chooses another girl instead — a choice that will lead many fans to wonder if the final rose spoilers are wrong.
+Not only will she have a tough time dealing with the fact that she won’t be able to introduce Nick to her family, but fans will also be shocked that Nick chooses another girl instead — a choice that will lead many fans to wonder if the final rose spoilers are wrong.

 Who does Nick send home the week before hometowns, who are his final four picks, and which girl will leave after Nick meets her family?
 The hometown dates episode is still a few weeks away (airs February 20), but the spoilers below will give fans the low-down on the drama surrounding what may turn out to be one of the most talked-about episodes of the season.